The Grammar of a Measurable Goalby Stacey Barr |

 - Enhance safety.

-When they’re trying to measure goals like these, people often ask “so how do you measure the increase?” or “how do you measure ‘enhance’?” or “how do you measure best-practice?”
+When they’re trying to measure goals with changing or improving verbs, people often ask “so how do you measure the increase?” or “how do you measure ‘enhance’?” or “how do you measure accelerate?”
 They focus on the wrong part of the goal.

 - Customers are loyal.